Annytomica/cherry-mildew-detector/README.md

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 This would significantly reduce total time to monitor and treat each tree, making large-scale implementation of this process across all farms a realistic possibility.

 This study will also act as a pilot.
 Presently,  similar manual processes are in place for detecting pests on other crops grown by Farmy & Foods.
 If this initiative is successful, there is a realistic chance to replicate this project for all other crops.

-1. The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?

-Mildew infected leaves will have clear signs of white mildew that can differentiate them from a healthy leaf.
-- Can be addressed with DL model to predict health status of leaf from leaf image(s)

-Dataset is too small and model performance and accuracy of prediction will be negatively impacted.
-- Can be addressed through augmentation of training dataset to increase sample size.

-Mildew infection is not as easily distinguished from healthy leaves on low resolution images
-- Can be addressed by comparing DL model performance between images with different image shape (resolution) using multiple .pkl files

-Visual differentiation of healthy and infected leaves can be improved by aligning leaf images in the same orientation prior to carrying out study.
-- Can be addressed by comparing Average Image, Variability Image and Difference between Averages studies before and after orientation adjustment of images.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

-## ML Business Case

 - In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.